 - Must be 18 years of age or older.

 - Must present themselves to be of good moral character.

 Minimum education requirement

 All CPA Exam candidates in New Mexico must have a bachelor's degree or higher from an accredited college or university.
-In order to meet the CPA Exam requirements in New Mexico, candidates are required to complete 150 semester hours or 225 quarter hours in various course subjects, including:
+In order to meet the CPA Exam requirements in New Mexico, candidates are required to complete 120 semester hours in various course subjects, including:

 - 30 hours in accounting and other related courses